-One of the many things I liked about the book’s thesis – of how important the inner work life is – is how strongly it correlates to the magic that happens on healthy, cross functional, self-managing teams through Agile values and principles, and the ceremonies that accompanying the Scrum framework.
+One of the many things I liked about the book’s thesis – of how important the inner work life is – is how strongly it correlates to the magic that happens on healthy, cross-functional, self-managing teams through Agile values and principles, and the ceremonies that accompany the Scrum framework.

 Let’s dive in and connect some Agile dots…